CostyHundell/NettyPaging/README.md

 implementation 'io.reactivex.rxjava2:rxandroid:2.0.2'
 ```

 Instead of using `PagedKeyDataSource` in that example you use the libraries new class `NettyPagedDataSource`.
+And you will replace `PagedListAdapter` with `NettyPagedListAdapter`.

 And you should then get something like this:
 ```